 So what do our children REALLY need?
 What if I told you that the answer was not only incredibly uncomplicated, but it will make your days much less stressful?

 Children react to too much busyness and stress with a similar “crisis mode” response that a child in a war zone would.
-Their coping mechanisms kick in because they simply don’t have the ability to process adult type stresses.
+Their coping mechanisms kick in because they simply don’t have the ability to process adult-type stresses.
 In other words, we need to keep their lives very simple by allowing them plenty of time to play, explore, reflect and release tension.
-They need to be allow the gift of boredom which encourages creativity and self directed learning.
+They need to be allowed the gift of boredom which encourages creativity and self-directed learning.

 Childhood isn’t something to “get through”.
 It serves a real and lasting purpose.
 It is the foundation for higher learning.
 Each stage of development brings them closer to adulthood.
 We want that to be a natural, whole process and that requires letting them be who God made them to be.
 We let them be kids so they can be healthy adults.

-As homeschooling parents we need to let go and trust our children’s natural ability to learn.
+As homeschooling parents, we need to let go and trust our children’s natural ability to learn.
 “To believe these precious little ones are ready for our adult version of ‘education’ is one of the biggest mistakes we could make.
-A slower, gentler approach lends itself to growing WITH children so by the time they reach the age of logic (12-15 yrs), they are excited about all they can learn.
+A slower, gentler approach lends itself to growing WITH children so by the time they reach the age of 12-15 yrs, they are excited about all they can learn.
 Suddenly their learning takes off at warp speed and more than makes up for the ‘slower’ start.”
 (This is a quote from my simple, mercifully short book on homeschooling, called The Unhurried Homeschooler)

-I’ve spent over 20 years as a student of our kids, watching them absolutely thrive in this unhurried approach to homeschooling.
-It’s made homeschooling not only do able, but enjoyable.
+I’ve spent over 24 years as a student of our kids, watching them absolutely thrive in this unhurried approach to homeschooling.
+It’s made homeschooling not only doable, but enjoyable.
 The hardest part was not letting others determine how we would approach our days.
 I can tell you it was well worth the effort as I watch our kids launch into the world, not perfect, but definitely whole and healthy.
 They have fond memories of their childhoods and I wouldn’t go back and change anything about the way we approached learning.
-Our kids have turned out to be life long learners, but more importantly, close friends and well adjusted adults.
+Our kids have turned out to be life long learners, but more importantly, close friends and well-adjusted adults.

-(Check out my book on Amazon...The Unhurried Homeschooler and my podcast on SoundCloud, iTunes and this blog!)
+(Check out my book on Amazon...The Unhurried Homeschooler and my podcast on Spotify, iTunes, Overcast, YouTube and this blog!)